lucasOlivio/SpatialPartioning/README.md

-# Lua scripting
+# Spatial partioning

 ## About

-Project 2 for "Game frameworks" class.
-Integrating lua to the engine to create gameplay scripting and to execute animations.
+Project 2 for "Physics" class.
+Creation of hierarchical AABBs to handle collision of complex and big meshes;

 ## Requirements